GuardianOfGods/unity-interview-questions/README.md

 </p>
 </details>

 # Junior
-Decription: who have 1-5 years work with Unity.
+Description: who have 1-5 years work with Unity.

 **1. Question: There are some special folder names in Unity.
 What are there?**